circleci/circleci-docs/jekyll/_cci2/workflows-waiting-status.md

 order: 1
 ---

-If you have implemented workflows on a branch in your GitHub repository, but the status check never completes, there may be  status settings in GitHub that you need to reset.
-For example, if you choose to protect your branches, you may need to deselect the status keys you expect from CircleCI, as follows:
+If you have implemented workflows on a branch in your GitHub repository, but the status check never completes, there may be  status settings in GitHub that you need to deselect.
+For example, if you choose to protect your branches, you may need to deselect the `ci/circleci` status key as this check refers to the default CircleCI 1.0 check, as follows:

 ![Uncheck GitHub Status Keys]({{ site.baseurl }}/assets/img/docs/github_branches_status.png)

-Having the `ci/circleci` checkbox enabled may prevent the status from showing as completed in GitHub because CircleCI posts statuses to Github with a key that includes the job by name.
+Having the `ci/circleci` checkbox enabled will prevent the status from showing as completed in GitHub when using a workflow because CircleCI posts statuses to Github with a key that includes the job by name.

 Refer to the [Orchestrating Workflows]({{ site.baseurl }}/2.0/workflows) document for examples and conceptual information.